Certificate in African Studies

 Note: Language courses cannot be applied toward the elective requirement.

 - Four semesters in a language other than English that is spoken on the African continent.
-This requirement may be fulfilled by taking African language courses through the Department of Linguistics, such as Akan/Twi, Bamana, Swahili, Wolof, and Zulu; Arabic offered through the Department of Near Eastern Languages and Cultures; or another language approved by the Associate Director of African Studies.
+This requirement may be fulfilled by taking African language courses through the African Studies Program, such as Akan/Twi, Bamana, Swahili, Wolof, Yoruba, and Zulu; Arabic offered through the Department of Near Eastern Languages and Cultures; or another language approved by the Associate Director of African Studies.
 In most cases, European languages cannot be used to meet this requirement.
 Completion of the language proficiency requirement does not count toward the required 18 credit hours needed for the Certificate.
 A maximum of 6 credit hours in the student's major may be credited toward the Certificate.